andybluey/Overtime-app/README.md

 - Email summary to managers for Approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for forms

 ## Refactor TODOs:
-- Integrate validation for phone attr in users